 We all know how wonderful it is to be around a purring cat.
-To me, there is nothing more soothing than to be lulled to sleep or woken up by Amber’s strong purr.
-But did you know that a cat’s purr has healing properties and can actually heal bones, muscles and tendons?
+Is there anything more soothing than to be lulled to sleep or woken up by the sound of purring?
+A cat’s purr is not only calming and relaxing.
+Research shows that the cat’s purr has healing properties and can actually heal bones, muscles and tendons.

 The researchers at Fauna Communications believe that it’s possible that evolution has provided the felines of this world with a natural healing mechanism for bones and other organs.
 From the Fauna Communications website: